Is there a term worse than “weak” for a salesperson? “Sloppy” is pretty bad. And “lazy” is terrible.

 For all anyone at the customer knows, my software is the only one this applies to.
 Sure, they might look it up and they might ask my competitor.
 But they might not, and that’s where thinking a step ahead makes a significant difference for you.

-I think of what I know about the deal, what I’ve learned about the customer, and what I’ve found in my field-level, co-sell motion with the Cloud Provider account team.
-Based on these learnings and my Cloud Marketplace expertise, I put together a customized, Cloud Marketplace-and-Co-Sell-enhanced offer that’s so good it’s hard to believe.
+I think of what I know about the deal, what I’ve learned about the customer, and what I’ve found in my field-level co-sell motion with the Cloud Provider account team.
+Based on these learnings and my Cloud Marketplace expertise, I put together a customized, Cloud Marketplace-and-Co-Sell-enhanced offer that is so good it’s hard to believe.

 And believe me, the advantage is often too great to consider others.